W0LFTRIX/Kill-Apps/README.md

 ```
 # Optional (Launch the python file for change the program name)
+# !!!
+Important, change the name of the program with rename.py else you will just rename the file name
 $ python3 rename.py

 # Lauch for the first time the script